signmotion/aides_examples/aides/python/buy_on_ebay_rabbitmq/README.md

 ## Run

 Work into the PowerShell or Bash terminal.
-In VSCode bottom pane: open `PowerShell` `Git Bash`.
+In VSCode bottom pane: open `PowerShell` or `Git Bash`.

 Run the commands below in the root foolder.